marthagriggs9/belly-button-cha-enge/README.md

 7. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your respository has regular commits and thorough README.md file.

 [My Belly Button Biodiversity Static Page](https://marthagriggs9.github.io/belly-button-challenge/)

+Files located in the [Practice File](https://github.com/marthagriggs9/belly-button-challenge/tree/main/Practice%20codes) were collaborative codes worked on with classmates with "hints" given by TA via Slack.